Singaporean Mandarin Database

 ETYMOLOGY

-• The Mandarin term originated from the Cantonese term chee cheong fun (literally pig intestine rolls).
+• The name originated from the Cantonese term chee cheong fun (literally, “pig intestine rolls”).

-• Chee cheong fun is a traditional Cantonese snack.
-Its appearance is as white as snow and as thin as paper.
-It is also known for its smooth and silky texture.
+• Chee cheong fun is a traditional Cantonese snack, enjoyed for its snow-white appearance, paper-thin layers, and silky texture.

-• Traditional Singaporean chee cheong fun does not have any fillings.
-Instead, it is enjoyed with different sauces to suit ones’ taste and preferences.
+• Traditional Singaporean chee cheong fun does not have any fillings, but versions with prawn or char siew fillings are now found locally too.
+Chee cheong fun is eaten with various sauces to suit one’s taste and preference.

 例句